-Founded in 1978, The Dobbin Group owns & manages commercial properties in the Kensington area of Calgary while partnering on multiple mixed-use commercial developments within the retail corridors of 10th Street and Kensington Road NW.
+Founded in 1978, The Dobbin Group owns several commercial properties in the Kensington shopping district of Calgary, Alberta while partnering on multiple mixed-use commercial developments within the retail corridors of 10th Street and Kensington Road NW.

 Increasing density in the inner-city is a strong theme in Calgary’s MDP and Mayor Nenshi’s vision for Calgary’s future.Without self-enforcing borders (like Vancouver’s mountains, or Toronto’s lakefront), Calgary continues to grow out into green-spaces, swallowing farming land and creating ever-expanding service requirements to meet new community needs. (more…)

 The Dobbin Group is proud to have supported another public art installation at the 2014 Sun & Salsa Festival in Kensington.
 Paint and supplies were sponsored for the painting of the piano that now sits at the entrance to Container Bar and remains available for public use 24 hours a day. (more…)

 Several of our iconic buildings, and our ‘Starbucks Patio’ were featured recently in a Swerve Magazine article about Kensington.
 We are proud to have such beautiful heritage buildings amongst our properties and we look forward to seeing you ‘out front’ enjoying them soon!

 The Kensington Business Revitalization Zone successfully lobbied the City of Calgary last year to have 2012-2013 surplus parking revenues designated for a Public Realm Improvement project to redesign and replace the streetscape of the commercial areas within the BRZ boundaries (10 street, Kensington Road and a portion of 14 street).
 The awarded $4.5 million will be used to address the ageing and damaged sidewalks, furniture, street-lighting and trees in the area. (more…)